tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

     nothing added to commit but untracked files present (use "git add" to track)

-This tells us that the ``README.md`` file is untracked.
+This tells us that the ``README.md`` file is untracked, in other words it is not yet under version control in Git..
 However, we would like to track it, so we add it to the Git repository using the ``git add`` command.

 .. code-block:: none